 The Giant Schnauzer is a champion at competing in dog sports like obedience and agility, and he also makes a fabulous guard dog for those looking to protect their families and their homes.

-The Giant Schnauzer is a competitive show dog and excels in obedience.
+It is a competitive show dog and excels in obedience.

 Are you looking for a dog you can groom for show and dog sports?
 Then look no further than the eye-catching, show-stopping, jaw-dropping Giant Schnauzer.